mydatastory-dev/projects/_precision_health/interview_questions.md

 How much time do you typically spend searching for data to answer a given research question?

 Which data scrubbing activities take the most time?

-Where are your pain points?
+What data wrangling services would you find most valuable?

 What types of data linking do you do?